 Divide and conquer

 If you're looking for a new job or to change careers, for example, start writing down contacts you can use for networking.
-Begin brushing up your resume, or investigate classes or other training to make you more marketable.
+Brush up your resume, or investigate classes or other training to make you more marketable.

 Planning to lose weight?
 Take the more sensible route by writing down healthier alternatives to at leastsome of the high-calorie foods you usually consume.
 Now, add to that a brisk 5-minute walk around the neighborhood everyday, and you'll be well